bsweger/ml-etml-demo/README.md

 In addition, you will need:

-* Java installed on your system (required by Spark)
 * An AWS S3 bucket + credentials that allow read/write access to it
 * An OpenAI API key